rszlj/MultiSAR-Soil-Moisture-Retrieval/README.md

 ## Soil moisture ensemble retrieval

-See Demo.m to see an example
+See Demo.m for an example

 ## Reference: